 King County's newly voter-approved Best Starts for Kids program is intended to help youth from all communities get a healthy start in life through parent support, health care, and other supportive programs through age 24.
 The initiative will invest almost $400 million in these services over the next six years to help give every child a chance to achieve their full potential.

 Juvenile Justice Reform

-To begin a paradigm shift in King County's approach to juvenile justice, King County Executive Dow Constantine and King County Superior Court have pledged to meet several goals:
+To continue a paradigm shift in King County's approach to juvenile justice, King County has pledged to meet several goals:

 - Reform its warrant system to keep more youth out of detention

 - Create an on-call evening judge to review whether a youth should be held in detention

 - Bring to zero the number of youth admitted to detention for running away from home, curfew violation, truancy and other so-called "status violations" except in cases when a youth's life is in danger

 - Cut in almost in half the current number of detention beds, 212, to a cap of 112 detention beds in a smaller, more therapeutic replacement detention facility inside the Children and Family Justice Center in 2020